astronomer/docs/software/houston-api-examples.md

 ### Delete a Deployment

-To delete a Deployment, you'll need:
+To delete a Deployment, you need:

 - Either System Admin or Workspace Admin permissions
 - A Deployment ID.
 To retrieve this value, run `astro deployment list` or request the `id` value in the `workspaceDeployment` query.